rishakil/TextChanger/README.md

 # TextChanger
-An elementary console-based project written in C# Language which can change all the specific words specified by the user.
+An elementary console-based project written in C# Language which is kind of basic text modifier app.
+This can: i) Tell the total number of words in a txt file.
+It is useful to know the word count of a passage, paragraph or any txt file.
+          ii) It can change specific word provided by a user into another word which is useful when someone finds it hard to change all the same word individually.
-Yes! it's true that there are already some methods in C# which can perform the similar task.
-But this console app can perform in a specified text file and has some useful method overloads.
-And I have done this to enhance my concept and knowledge on data structure and on OOP.
+I have done this to enhance my concept and knowledge on data structure and on OOP.